sajidoon/webcraftRoles/README.md

 ### 1.0.0
 - Initial release

-## License
+## FREE!

-This plugin is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Make sure to replace placeholders like custom-role-plugin, your-username, and update the changelog with your version history.
-Additionally, include relevant screenshots in the screenshots folder and update the image paths accordingly.

-Feel free to add or modify sections based on the specific features and requirements of your custom role WordPress plugin.
+This plugin is provided for free use without any specific license restrictions.
+Feel free to use, modify, and share it as needed.